Tag Archives: diction/grammar/style/usage

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.

-Here is a context clues worksheet on the verb entitle, which is used only transitively.
-The context clues in the sentences in this document guide students toward inferring a meaning of “to furnish with proper grounds for seeking or claiming something.”
+Here is a context clues on the verb envision.
+It is used only transitively and means–as the context clues in the sentences in this document point towards–“to picture to oneself.”

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.